KxSystems/docs/docs/ref/tok.md

 Where

--   `x` is an upper-case letter or non-positive short
+-   `x` is an upper-case letter or non-positive short int
 -   `y` is a string

 returns `y` interpreted as a value according to `x`.

 A table of `x` values for Tok:

 ```q
 q)flip{(neg x;upper .Q.t x;key'[x$\:()])}5h$where" "<>20#.Q.t
 -1h  "B" `boolean